mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 Nginx is a web server, but most widely used as a reverse proxy.
 I'm using the [https://github.com/beanieboi/nginx-buildpack.git](https://github.com/beanieboi/nginx-buildpack.git) buildpack cause it uses the newer 1.8.0 stable version of nginx, but you can use the original [buildpack](https://github.com/ryandotsmith/nginx-buildpack) by @ryandotsmith.
 Why use Nginx on Heroku?
-I've been testing our application servers for quite some by flooding them using tools like [Blitz](https://www.blitz.io/).
+They claim it is not necessary because the Cedar router handles everything for you, but I have a feeling its request buffer is rather limited.
+I've been testing our application servers for quite some time by flooding them using tools like [Blitz](https://www.blitz.io/).
 We use [Gunicorn](http://gunicorn.org/), [uWSGI](http://uwsgi-docs.readthedocs.org/en/latest/) and [Waitress](http://waitress.readthedocs.org/en/latest/) as our wsgi servers and all of them fail if fed with enough long running queries and almost never recover.
-With Nginx guarding the gates, things will still shut down, but the webservers usually recover after the flood stops.
-All other effects are, in my case, added bonuses.
+I found that with Nginx guarding the gates, things will still shut down, but the application servers usually recover after the flood stops.
+All other positive effects are, although hidden from view to me, added bonuses.

 ###PgBouncer
 With Django resetting database connections on every request, you quickly run out of precious connections.
-Add to that a couple of async task queue workers and that connection count goes up fast.
+Add to that a couple of async task queue workers and that connection count just went throught the roof.
 PgBouncer is a standalone connection pool for PostgreSQL.
 Your processes connect to PgBouncer and it, in turn, connects to your database server.
-Instead of breaking that connection, it's kept around for the next request.
+Instead of breaking that connection, it's kept around, ready for the next request.
 Think of it as a connection switchboard or hub.
 You're bound to see some performance improvements, since your project will spend less time setting up connections to your database.
-Especially in a cloud environment , creating database connections can be quite a performance killer.
+Especially in a cloud environment , creating PostgreSQL connections can be quite a performance killer.
-You pay for the maximum clients your PostgreSQL server can handle on Heroku, so there is an economical aspect to using this buildpack as well.
+Since we pay for the maximum clients our PostgreSQL server can handle, there is an economical aspect to using this buildpack as well.

 I used the [https://github.com/heroku/heroku-buildpack-pgbouncer](https://github.com/heroku/heroku-buildpack-pgbouncer) buildpack by @gregburek, although it's a slightly older version of pgbouncer, it is actively maintained and has the added benefit of using [stunnel](https://www.stunnel.org/index.html) to securely connect to your database over SSL.
 Now you can tell your users that your whole stack is encrypted and not just your web connection.

 ###Heroku
-My favorite PaaS.
-You will hear people complain about how they can do it cheaper and easier with their own stacks, but the fact is that it's been a time and money saver for us.
+You will hear people complain about how they can do it cheaper and easier with their own stacks, but the fact remains that it's been a time and money saver for us.
 I spend near zero time on server maintenance, we've had no real downtime and security issues are always fixed within hours.
 We are using the new Cedar-14 stack, based on Ubuntu LTS 14.04.
 Since the older stacks are deprecated everything in this article works under the assumption that you too are running Cedar-14.
 You'll need the [Heroku Toolbelt](https://toolbelt.heroku.com/) to configure the buildpacks, so go ahead and install it if you haven't already.